innoq/smarthome/bundles/io/org.eclipse.smarthome.io.rest.core/doc/RESTimprovements.md

 ## ThingResource@PUT
 * return the updated Thing
+* return 409 (CONFLICT) in case the Thing exists but cannot be updated

+## ItemResource@PUT
+* return 201 in case of creation, 200 in case of update
+* return 409 (CONFLICT) in case the Item exists but cannot be updated
+* returns the actual JSON for the object

+#
 # breaking REST API changes
+#

 ## ThingResource@POST (implemented)
 * returns 201 instead of 200 when creation